Kai-lash/AutomatedLibrarySystem/README.md

 # AutomatedLibrarySystem
-An online library system for book issuance and return
+An online library system for book issuance and return implemented in J2EE.